vicTorKd/HorusEye/README.md

 ### Feature extraction
 Partial data set(used in the demo code) can be downloaded at <https://drive.google.com/uc?export=download&id=1paCO5dzxdVXgq49S5NkGkYQw_UaumE8a>.(Due to privacy concerns, our raw pcap files will be processed and uploaded after the article is accepted.)
-1. For flow level feature extraction, in pcap_process packet, python files should be executed in following order:
+1. For burst level feature extraction, in pcap_process packet, python files should be executed in following order:
     - pcap2csv.py
     - csv_process.py
     - extract_flow_size.py
-2. For packet level feature extraction, run FE.py.
+2. For flow level feature extraction, run FE.py.

 ### Training and testing